OWASP/Vulnerable-Web-Application/README.md

 After all these configurations, firstly, open Xampp Control Panel and start Apache,MySQL.
 Your MySQL credentials have to be default.<b>[username:root <-> password:""]</b> Then open up our index.php file in the <b>Vulnerable Web Application</b> directory.
 Follow the directions and create database.
 If you messed up with database, you can reset the database.
 If database is ready, you can go to homepage and start hacking.

 <h2>License</h2>
-  The contents of this repository are licensed under the .[GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)
+  The contents of this repository are licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)

  <h2>Version</h2>
   1.0.0